Use your roasting pan for making oven steamed mussels with white wine and bacon in this fast and easy recipe! A quick and delicious seafood supper.

 Some mussels have what is called a beard – a fuzzy looking little piece on the end.
 Pull that off as you are rinsing…and now you are ready to roll!

-Here’s What You Need To Make Steamed Mussels With White wine and bacon!
+Here’s What You Need To Make This Recipe

 STEP 1: Start by cranking your oven up to 500 degrees while you get things ready.
 We want it nice and hot, because the mussels are only going to be in there about 15 minutes or so.